tiantuxu/VStore/README.md

 ## Overview
 This source code orchestrates VStore's ingestion, storage, retrieval and consumption based on 2 modern computer vision pipelines, [OpenALPR](https://github.com/openalpr/openalpr) and [NoScope](https://github.com/stanford-futuredata/noscope).
-VStore's configuration, including the derivation of consumption formats, storage formats, and data erosion planning are not included.
+VStore's configurations, including the derivation of consumption formats, the derivation of storage formats, and data erosion planning are not included.

 ## Build VStore
 #### 1. VStore Requirements